Community Detection in Multiplex Networks: Results

 \item The percentage of overlapping actors ($\%ao$) and nodes ($\%no$) mainly depends on the properties of the specific methods whether they allow overlapping (on the node level or the actor level) or not.

-\item As we have already discussed, the percentage of singleton communities $\%s$ appears to be extremely high in the case of \textsf{LART} and \textsf{EMCD} and high in the case of \textsf{PMM\_l}.
+\item \revm{T}he percentage of singleton communities $\%s$ appears to be extremely high in the case of \textsf{LART} and \textsf{EMCD} and high in the case of \textsf{PMM$_l$}.
 It should be noted that, with the exception of \textsf{Infomap}, that returns a small fraction of singletons in the Airports network, the methods that return singletons in the AUCS network return a larger percentage of singletons in the Airports network suggesting that the behaviour is not induced by the network but amplified by its complexity. \end{itemize}